Auguste Balagny: Biography

-In order to repay him for his service, Prefect Haussmann decorated him with the Knight's Cross of the Legion of Honor and named of the neighborhood's most beautiful streets after him.
+In order to repay him for his service, Prefect Haussmann decorated him with the Knight's Cross of the Legion of Honor and named one of the neighborhood's most beautiful streets after him.

 The Revolution of 1848 frightened the bourgeois Parisians, causing many to withdraw to the commune and boosting the population to 30,000.

 In 1842, the population of Batignolles-Monceaux, having reached 14,073 inhabitants, M. Balagny thought it appropriate to build a new city hall, replacing the old one situated in a small house in the courtyard at number 50 Rue Truffaut.
 The architect, Eugène Lequeux, who had already built the Church of Saint Mary of Batignolles and the Théâtre des Arts—now the Théâtre Hébertot—was charged with its construction.
 The first stone was set in place on September 19, 1847, and the building was opened on October 21, 1949, by Prince Napoleon, son of King Jérôme, then colonel of the Second Legion of the National Guard of the Banlieue.
 This city hall, which in 1860 became that of the 17th Arrondissement, was rightly considered one of the most beautiful in Paris and in its neighborhood.

 The city hall was expanded several times to relieve crowded conditions.
 Its belltower, mounted with a four-faced clock, was especially admired.
 The tower was demolished in 1952 rather than repaired.

 Balagny, having lost his mayor's sash in 1848 with the fall of Louis Philippe I, was triumphantly reelected in 1850 and stayed in office until 1870.
 He was also a council member of the Arrondissement of Saint-Denis.